 “EMDR seems to have a direct effect on the way that the brain processes information.
 Normal information processing is resumed, so following a successful EMDR session, a person no longer relives the images, sounds, and feelings when the (traumatic) event is brought to mind.
 You still remember what happened, but it is less upsetting.
 Many types of therapy have similar goals.
 However, EMDR appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 Therefore, EMDR can be thought of as a physiologically based therapy that helps a person see disturbing material in a new and less distressing way.”

-EMDR is not appropriate for every client and will be used at the discretion of the assigned therapist.
+The beautiful things about EMDR, is it can be used across the lifespan and within both individuals and dyads to strengthen attachment and heal relational wounds.
+EMDR processing is not appropriate for every client and will be used at the discretion of the assigned therapist.
 For more information, please visit www.emdria.org.